gulpjs/last-run/README.md

 The timestamp is always given in millisecond but the time resolution can be reduced (rounded down).
 The use case is to be able to compare a build time to a file time attribute.
-On node v0.10 or with file system like HFS or FAT, `fs.stat` time attributes like `mtime` precision is one second.
+On some file systems, `fs.stat` time attributes like `mtime` might have one second precision.

 ### lastRun.capture(fn, [timestamp])